← back to archive

 Our experiments reveal clear trade-offs between computational efficiency and statistical fidelity:

-• Linear-time methods (Mean-Variance, Hyperplane) offer 10-100x speedups but sacrifice distributional accuracy
+• Linear-time methods (Mean-Variance, Hyperplane Extent) offer 10-100x speedups but sacrifice distributional accuracy

 • Sliced approximations retain 85-95% of performance with 10x reduction in cost